DreamPurchaseZnz/Tensorflow_Learning/Readme.md

 partial_run
 partial_run_setup
 reset
-run                                 ---> Running operation and evaluate tensor in fetches, subsituting the values in the feed_dict                                          For corresponding values. --> Fetches can be a single graph ,arbitrarily nested                                                    list,tupe,namedtupe,dict, or OrderedDict containing graph elements at its leaves
+run                                 ---> Running operation and evaluate tensor in fetches(can be a list), subsituting the values                                            In the feed_dict for corresponding values.
 ```

 ## Control dependences & tf.Graph